steva-atomia/AtomiaStore/Documentation/customizing-the-orderflow.md

 Things to note:

-* If you want to have a single entry point for the two order flows, e.g. the *Domains* page, you must your self manually set up the links to the next step in respective order flow (see *Changing the Order Flow Presentation* below.)
+* If you want to have a single entry point for the two order flows, e.g. the *Domains* page, and then let the customer chose what flow to continue with, you must yourself manually set up the links to the next step in respective order flow (see *Changing the Order Flow Presentation* below.)
-* The *shared hosting* flow is set as default so will be used without adding a query string and with the added query string `?flow=Hosting`.
+* The *hosting.store.example.com* flow is set as default so if you for example also have store.example.com available, customers that enter from there will get the shared hosting flow.
+You can also chose to not have a default order flow.
-* The *vps* flow will only be used with the added query string `?flow=VPS`
+* If you for some reason want to switch order flow but keep the customer at the same domain you could do it by adding the ?flow={orderFlowName} query string with the name of the other order flow as *orderFlowName*.

+**Tip**: Hostname based order flows go well together with hostname named shops in Atomia Billing.
+You can use the them in AtomiaStore by using the `IShopNameProvider` implementation  `Atomia.Store.PublicBillingApi.DomainShopNameProvider`.
+Naturally, this also requires you to have the correctly named shops in Atomia Billing, e.g. *vps.store.example.com* and *hosting.store.example.com* in the example above.

 Changing the Order Flow Presentation